khromalabs/simple-cli-llm-chat/README.md

 ### Interactive Mode

-1. Run the script without any arguments.
+1. Run the script without sending any text via stdin.
 2. Type a message and press Enter to receive a response from the AI.
 3. Press Ctrl+C to exit.